sairbabu58/Proxmox/11-Network-SDN.md

 > DataCenter
 > SDN
 > IPAM
-  > [EDIT] - Option to chnage the IP and static Mapping
+  > [EDIT] - Option to change the IP and static Mapping
 ```